pouchdb/pouchdb/docs/faq.md

 {% include anchor.html class="h3" title="How much data can PouchDB store?" hash="data_limits" %}

-In **Firefox**, PouchDB uses IndexedDB, which will ask the user if data can be stored the first time it is attempted, then every 50MB after.
-The amount that can be stored is unlimited.
+In **Firefox**, PouchDB uses IndexedDB.
+Though Firefox has no upper limit besides disk space, if your application wishes to store more than 50MB locally, Firefox will [ask the user](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to confirm that this is okay.

-**Chrome** calculates the amount of available storage on the user's hard drive and [uses that to calculate a limit](https://developers.google.com/chrome/whitepapers/storage#temporary).
+IndexedDB is also used for storage in **Chrome**.
+Chrome determines the amount of storage left available on the user's hard drive and uses [that to calculate a limit](https://developers.google.com/chrome/whitepapers/storage#temporary).
+Opera 15+ shares the Chromium / Blink codebase, and behaves similarly.

-**Opera** should work the same as Chrome, since it's based on Blink.

 **Internet Exporer 10+** has a hard 250MB limit.